 Spice File button to see an Open dialog box.
 Choose the black & white

 still-image graphic on your drive that you will use as a matte.
 It will then appear

-value for Progress up or down,
+line for Progress up or down in the Keyframes graph

 You are done,